ExpediaGroup/graphql-kotlin/docs/writing-schemas/interfaces.md

 the classpath.
 Due to the GraphQL distinction between interface and a union type, interfaces need to specify at least one common field (property or a function).

-Abstract classes will also be converted to a GraphQL Interface.
+Abstract and sealed classes will also be converted to a GraphQL Interface.

 ```kotlin
 interface Animal {